LogtalkDotOrg/logtalk3/manuals/sources/devtools/wrapper.rst

    (even if found in different directories).
 If that is not the case, the name conflicts must be manually solved before using the tool.

--  There isn’t yet any support for dealing with meta-predicates and advise on missing meta-predicate directives.
+-  There isn't yet any support for dealing with meta-predicates and advise on missing meta-predicate directives.

 Other notes